PAPERS, PRE-PRINTS, REVIEWS

 Nature Methods 2008 May;5(5):397-99.
 PDF Abstract on Medline

-Quantum dots are ultra-bright nanoparticles, which make single
+Quantum dots are ultra-bright nanoparticles, which make single molecule

-the receptor moving freely and often activates cell signalling.
-Here we
+freely and often activates cell signalling.
+Here we develop a way to purify

-develop a way to purify quantum dots with precisely defined numbers
+quantum dots with precisely defined numbers of proteins attached.
+We use

-to image the low density lipoprotein receptor and the tumour marker
+receptor and the tumour marker carcinoembryonic antigen.

 Compact Biocompatible Quantum Dots Functionalized for Cellular Imaging.